 “Our doubts are traitors and make us lose the good we oft might win by fearing to attempt.”– William Shakespeare.

-Is The Strangest Secret Still Relevant Today?
+The Strangest Secret Summary

 The biggest question a lot of people have is whether the ideas shared in the Strangest Secret are still relevant to people living in today’s technologically advanced society.

 After all, Earl Nightingale died before the internet was created and never experienced social media or the massive amount of information overwhelm we have today.